Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 Transitional homelessness

-The most common type of homelessness, transitional homelessness, occurs when individuals or families lose their housing due to a sudden life event or crisis.
-This could be a job loss, illness, domestic violence, relationship breakdown, or economic hardship.
+The most common type of homelessness, transitional homelessness, occurs when individuals or families lose their housing due to a major life change, sudden catastrophic event or crisis.
+This could be a job loss, illness, domestic violence, separation, or economic hardship.

 Those affected often lack financial resources or a support network to fall back on, forcing them to seek temporary housing solutions such as shelters, motels, or sleeping in their cars.